 At the Dynamic Life Health Center, Dr. Berutti is focused on identifying root causes of symptoms and dysfunction within the body.
 Often times our patients who have hormonal imbalances also have neurotransmitter dysfunction which can exacerbate their symptoms and malaise.
 The ZRT Neurotransmitter testing can identify exactly where dysregulation is occurring.

-Hormones that can affected by neurotransmitter function include, but are not limited to:
+Hormones that can be affected by neurotransmitter function include, but are not limited to:

 Testing Reveals Heavy Metal Toxicity